-Our Care Can't Wait, is a coalition of disability advocacy organizations and HCBS provider agencies working to ensure people with disabilities and families have a well-qualified, reliable workforce that meets their needs to live the life they choose.
+Our Care Can't Wait, is a coalition of people with disabilities, families, disability advocacy organizations and HCBS provider agencies working to ensure people with disabilities and families have a well-qualified, reliable workforce that meets their needs to live the life they choose.

 This work is supported by a grant from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
-20201 with 100% federal funding award totaling \$527,570 (Federal Fiscal Year 2023 Grant No.: 2301IDSCDD-01).
+20201 with 100% federal funding award totaling \$527,570 (Federal Fiscal Year 2022 Grant No.: 2201IDSCDD-02).
 Council efforts are those of the grantee and do not necessarily represent the official views of nor are endorsed by ACL, HHS, or the U.S. government.